JanOnBread/dwp-placement/README.md

 - Creating a interactive page with HTML and CSS
 - Writing integration tests with SuperTest
 - Creating a local server using Express to "talk to" our database
-- Setting up and using a database using MongoDB
 - Applying HTTP methods
 - Writing an affective readme page and a open api document